jtlap/nt2/doc/source/sdk/functor/rationale.rst

     };

-Now, calling ``sqrt`` on float will found out that dispatching on ``float`` is preferred to dispatchign on the broader ``fundamental_`` hierarchy and thus select the proper specialization.
-Any number of such specializations, beign narrow or broad, can be added through this system.
+Now, calling ``sqrt`` on float will found out that dispatching on ``float`` is preferred to dispatching on the broader ``fundamental_`` hierarchy and thus select the proper specialization.
+Any number of such specializations, being narrow or broad, can be added through this system.

 ------------